Garlic Seed Size: How To Grow Garlic: Basaltic Farms

 • Hardneck flower or scapes lose their curl and point straight up.

-• Harvest garlic about 3-5 weeks after removing the garlic flower known as scapes.
+• Harvest garlic about 3-5 weeks after removing the scapes.